theelectricbrain/PySeidon/README.md

 Up-dating:
 * The code will evolve and improve with time.
 To up-date, simply go through the installation procedure again.
-* To test the installation, type *'from pyseidon import *'* in Ipython shell.
+* To test the installation, type `from pyseidon import *` in Ipython shell.

 ### Contribution guidelines ###
 * [Tutorial 0: First steps](http://nbviewer.ipython.org/github/GrumpyNounours/PySeidon/blob/master/PySeidon_tuto_0.ipynb)